JuliaCI/PackageEvaluator.jl/website/README.md

 * `0.3all.json` and `0.4all.json`, or
 * `0.3AL.json`, `0.3MZ.json`, `0.4AL.json`, `0.4MZ.json`

-The scripts in this folder take these results, enhance them, and contruct the HTML and images for the website.
+The scripts in this folder take these results, enhance them, and construct the HTML and images for the website.
 If you have everything installed, you should open up `build.sh` and modify the paths for your system.
 It will then run through all the components.